 Treatment for alcohol or drug use

-Support services are available for you, as well as for your family and friends if they feel it would help them.
-Your treatment will be developed in consultation with you and will be influenced by your specific needs.
-The type of treatment you receive may change over time, but you will be consulted and involved in the process.
+Your treatment will be developed in consultation with you and be influenced by your specific needs.
+The type of treatment you receive may change over time, but you will be involved in the process.

-If you are using alcohol or drugs and are not interested in seeking treatment, it is still a good idea to have a regular check-up by your GP.
+If you don’t want to seek treatment, it’s still a good idea to have a regular check-up with your GP.

 How can I get help?